Ivan Mishukov

-Ivan Mishukov (born 6 May 1992 in Reutov) is a Russian citizen, notable for being a feral child who lived with dogs for about two years between the ages of 4 and 6.
+Ivan Mishukov (born 6 May 1992 in Reutov) is a former Russian feral child who lived with dogs for about two years between the ages of 4 and 6.

 Early life and adoption by dog pack

 Ivan Mishukov was born in Reutov on 6 May 1992.
 When he was four, he left his home to escape his mother and her alcoholic boyfriend.
 Ivan gained the dogs' trust by providing them with food, and in return, he was protected by the pack.
-Eventually, he was made pack-leader.
+Eventually, he was made pack leader.

 Capture

 Mishukov was captured by Moscow police in 1998, when he was six.
 The police separated the boy from the dogs by leaving bait for the pack in a restaurant kitchen.
 Prior to capture, he had escaped the police three times, defended by the pack.
 Because he had lived among the dogs for only two years, he was able to re-learn the Russian language.
 He now speaks very fluently and intelligently, and has given interviews on Russian and Ukrainian national television.
 He studied in military school and served in the Russian Army.